platomav/BIOSUtilities/README.md

 To run the utility, you must have the following 3rd party tool at the "external" project directory:

 * [7-Zip Console](https://www.7-zip.org/) (i.e. 7z.exe for Windows or 7zzs for Linux)

-#### **Build/Freeze/Compile with PyInstaller**

-PyInstaller can build/freeze/compile the utility at all three supported platforms, it is simple to run and gets updated often.

-1. Make sure Python 3.10.0 or newer is installed:

-> python --version

-2. Use pip to install PyInstaller:

-> pip3 install pyinstaller

-3. Place prerequisite at the "external" project directory:

-> 7-Zip Console

-4. Build/Freeze/Compile:

-> pyinstaller --add-data="external/*;external/" --noupx --onefile \<path-to-project\>\/VAIO_Package_Extract.py

-At dist folder you should find the final utility executable

-#### **Anti-Virus False Positives**

-Some Anti-Virus software may claim that the built/frozen/compiled executable contains viruses.
-Any such detections are false positives, usually of PyInstaller.
-You can switch to a better Anti-Virus software, report the false positive to their support, add the executable to the exclusions, build/freeze/compile yourself or use the Python script directly.

 #### **Pictures**